-"I was exhausted emotionally, before this activity; I was seeing myself useless because I was constantly thinking about the past.
-I was thinking about the students of mine that I trained as a sports instructor.
-I was stuck in the past.
-I couldn't feel the power in myself anymore.
-But, after this activity, I felt that I could do something, and my tiredness was just gone” these are the words of Salahaddin, a Syrian migrant who lives with his two children and his wife in Şanlıurfa, Turkey.
+"I was emotionally exhausted; I felt useless because I lived in the past.
+I was a sports instructor and couldn't stop thinking about my trainees.
+I didn't have the energy to do anything.
+But, after this activity, I finally felt recharged", these are the words of Salahaddin, a Syrian refugee who lives with his two children and his wife in Şanlıurfa, Turkey.

 In 2017, Salahaddin lost his walking ability after shrapnel from an explosion pierced his spinal cord.
 In addition, he couldn't get to the hospital for four days after the accident, which worsened his wound.
 He decided to move to Turkey with his family after the tragedy, but due to economic reasons, they managed to do it only three years later, in 2020.
 "It was a relief: we tried to run away from bombings all the time, and, finally, after ten years of conflict, we were in a safe place," Salahaddin said.

 When Salahaddin was 14 years old, he dropped out of school to support his family.
 He started to work as an odd-job man and a sports trainer at a gym.
 "I miss the good old days.
 My happiest memories are about our family dinners and my time with my mother and siblings.
 Life for us was stable and secure", he recalls.